 Within most organisations, the HR Manager reports to an HR Director, Head of HR, or Senior HR Business Partner.
 These higher-level professionals will set the strategy and priorities for the function, then the HR Manager will deal with the implementation of these ideas.

 This is usually an office-based role, but you may find employers that offer the option to work flexibly and from home.

 How Much Does an HR Manager Earn?

-Typically, HR Managers in the UK working in the private sector earn an average annual salary of £45,000, according to Hay’s Salary Guide.
+Typically, HR Managers in the UK working in the private sector earn an average annual salary of £45,000, according to the Hays Salary Guide.
 For HR Managers working in the public sector, the average annual salary is £40,000.

 Which Qualifications Does an HR Manager Need?

-HR Manager is a mid-level HR role, and many employers require a formal qualification to take on this role.
+HR Manager is a mid-level HR role, and many employers require a formal qualification.
 This may come in the form of an HR degree or a CIPD qualification.